mridul037/mridul037/README.md

 **Quote of the hour:**

-A few months writing code can save you a few hours in design.
+The trouble with programmers is that you can never tell what a programmer is doing until it’s too late.

-~ Anonymous
+~ Seymour Cray
 <pre>

 </pre>